botify-labs/simpleflow/docs/src/features/swf_layer.md

 [Domain('test1'), Domain('test2')]
 ```

-Leaving these AWS API keys unspecified as fine, as Boto's credentials chain
+Leaving these AWS API keys unspecified is fine, as Boto's credentials chain
-handler will discovery them if present.
+handler will discover them if present.

 Example usage
 -------------